 Two of our biggest sources, Tacitus and Suetonius, wrote 70 years after the events in an age generally hostile to that entire imperial line, in much the same way that the Tudors did everything they could to smear Richard III — posthumously awarding him a physical deformity (a hunchback) and telling everyone that he killed his own nephews, the rightful heirs, none of which was true.

-We can similarly doubt Pliny the Elder, who reports in Book X of his Natural History that Messalina once engaged in a 24-hour sex competition with a famous prostitute and that she won by bringing a total of 25 men to climax.
+We can similarly doubt Pliny the Elder, who reports in Book X of his Natural History that Messalina once engaged in a 24-hour sex competition with a famous prostitute and that she won by bringing a total of 25 men to climax, arguably the first bukkake in history.

-Ridiculousness aside, it is highly unlikely that Messalina was virtuous or an innocent victim of history.
+Ridiculousness aside, it is highly unlikely that Messalina was either a virtuous victim of history or the wanton witch we’ve been sold.
 She almost certainly took lovers outside her marriage and almost certainly had people murdered for no good reason.
-In that way, she was no different than the rest of her entire family, which is why there was so much hostility toward them in the later empire.
+In that way, she was no different than the rest of the imperial family, which is why there was so much hostility toward them in the later empire.

-Messalina’s cousin was the famously perverse Caligula, for example, and although it’s unlikely that her nephew Nero actually played the fiddle while Rome burned, that such a story comes down to us tells us much about what people thought of him.
+Messalina’s cousin was the famously perverse Caligula, for example, and although it’s unlikely that her nephew Nero actually played the fiddle while Rome burned, that such a story comes down to us tells us much about what later generations thought of him.

-It’s hard to say Messalina has suffered any worse at the hands of history than her male peers, almost all of whom are remembered as weak or vile.
-Yet, there’s certainly no question that for Europeans of the Christian era, Messalina’s purported sexual perversions, however much they actually existed, are relished as an abomination.
+In that way, it’s hard to say Messalina has suffered any worse at the hands of history than her male peers, almost all of whom are remembered as weak or vile.
+Yet, there’s certainly no question that for Europeans of the Christian era, Messalina’s purported sexual perversions, however much they actually existed, were relished as an abomination.

-“To call a woman ‘a Messalina’ indicates a devious and sexually voracious personality.
+“To call a woman ‘a Messalina’ indicated a devious and sexually voracious personality.
 The historical figure and her fate were often used in the arts to make a moral point, but there was often as well a prurient fascination with her sexually-liberated behavior.
-In modern times, that has led to exaggerated works which have been described as romps” [Wikipedia] where viewers are invited to shake their heads while secretly enjoying graphical depictions of her lascivious and immoral acts.
+In modern times, that has led to exaggerated works which have been described as romps” [Wikipedia] where viewers are invited to shake their heads while at the same time secretly enjoying graphical depictions of her lascivious and immoral acts.

-This painting is not one of those romps, but knowing now the background, note the peculiar savagery and satisfaction with which the men punish her.
-It’s almost pornographic.
+This painting is hardly the worst of the lot, but note the peculiar savagery and satisfaction with which the men look down on her, punish her.

 And that’s really the point.
-It’s nothing Roman at all.
+There is nothing Roman about this painting at all.
 It’s a reminder to women of the era in which this was painted, “This is what happens to you if you act as we do.”